Service design at Discovery

 What is expected from a Service Designer in Discovery

-During the Discovery phase, the focus is on understanding the project goals, user needs, and identifying potential design opportunities.
+During the Discovery phase, the focus is on understanding the problem your service aims to solve along with project goals, user needs, and identifying potential design opportunities.

 This phase is the most pivotal for a Service Designer and where you can make the most impact to the delivery and direction of a project, things you will be expected to be involved in, include: